seb-v/fp32_sgemm_amd/README.md

 # Fast FP32 Matrix Multiplication on RDNA3 GPUs

 This repository contains the code used in an in-depth exploration of Fast FP32 Matrix Multiplication on RDNA3 GPUs.
 The analysis highlights optimization techniques and performance improvements tailored to RDNA3 architectures.
-For detailed insights, refer to the full deep dive here: [Fast GPU Matrix Multiplication on RDNA3](https://seb-v.github.io/optimization/update/2025/01/20/Fast-GPU-Matrix-multiplication.html)
+For detailed insights, refer to the full deep dive here: [Optimizing Matrix Multiplication on RDNA3: 50 TFlops and 60% Faster Than rocBLAS](https://seb-v.github.io/optimization/update/2025/01/20/Fast-GPU-Matrix-multiplication.html)

-The current **best implementation outperforms rocBLAS by 60%**
+The current best implementation reaches **50 TFLops** on a 7900 XTX and **outperforms rocBLAS by 60%**

 ![Alt Text](graph.jpg)